 Written policies and procedures create a basis for effective operations by ensuring employees know what’s expected of them and understand how to perform essential tasks.

 Compiling policies in a formalized employee manual will allow employees to easily refer to correct procedures.
-And, of course, patient records and charts are vital for effectively transferring information between staff members caring for the patient.
+And of course, patient records and charts are vital for effectively transferring information between staff members caring for the patient.

 Healthcare organizations must emphasize the importance of accurately and thoroughly documenting patient files.
 Accurate records impact everything from medicine dosage to patient billing.
-Thorough patient charts can reduce the risk of medical errors or liability due to billing mistakes.
+Detailed patient charts can reduce the risk of medical errors or liability due to billing mistakes.

 Non-verbal